 Finally, an ultrasound image that is colorized is referred to as a Doppler ultrasound.

-- Ninety minutes before the exam drink 48 ounces of water over a 60 minute period.
-Do not empty your bladder until the exam in complete.
-For Abdominal examinations, such as for gallbladder, liver and pancreas, do not eat or drink after midnight.
+- Ninety minutes before the exam, drink 48 ounces of water over a 60-minute period.
+Do not empty your bladder until the exam is complete.
+For abdominal examinations such as for gallbladder, liver and pancreas, do not eat or drink after midnight.